flokoe/bike-repair-guide/content/bike-fit.md

 <!-- > Finally, don't get caught up in every trend or what the pros are doing.
 > They're stronger, more flexible, and chasing every tiny performance gain they can get.
 > That probably doesn't matter for your weekend rides. -->

+## The Frame

+## Shoes

+Zour shoes are the lowest connection point to your bike the point where you translate energy from your legs into the bike to accelarte forward. and is very important as it has effects on all later/upper adjust ments.
+There it is important that you have a good fit but i should be comfortable to prevent numbness in you rfet

+> [!TIP]
+> If you can use stiff click-in cyclilng shoes, they definitely help to transfer
+> yout power into the pedal and save enrgy as you dont have to correct zou feed if you loose posiotn.
+> But if you are are a beginner this defnitly can wait some time if you are unsure if biking is for you
+>
+> but The stiffness of the should seems not the matter that much, use wahtever us fcomofratabe.
+> there seems to be an upper limit with diminishing returns.
+>
+> And for the clean mechanism: doesn matter as well, use what ever works for you.
+For exampe if you already drive a mnt bike with cleats there is no reason to buy another mechanism.

+### Shoe Length And Width

+Shoe size is a weird one.
+In general, the shoe should not be too tight especially as most shoes can be tighten afterwards.

+Do not trust shoue sizes. you probalbly need a few sizes bigger than yoz are used to as cycling shoes often are smaller/tighter then usual.
+(I usually wear EU43 but need 45 fr cycling shoes)
+These vary between makes and models and are no good reference.
+Especially if you have to convert betwen EU, US/GB etc

+The best way is t actually mesaure your foot and compare it to the insole.

+## Cleat position